Price of fairness: Lower bound

 In this example, the UPOP is 1000/190=5.26.
 Thus 5.26 is a lower bound on the worst-case UPOP (where the "worst-case" is taken over all possible combinations of value measures).

 Combined

 Combining all the results, we get that the worst-case UPOP is bounded between 5 and 20.

 This example is typical of the arguments used to bound the POF.
 To prove a lower bound, it is sufficient to describe a single example; to prove an upper bound, an algorithm or another sophisticated argument should be presented.

+POF in cake-cutting

+Price-of-fairness has been studied extensively in various settings related to fair cake-cutting.

 Cake-cutting with general pieces

-Utilitarian price of proportionality

 The numeric example described above can be generalized from 100 to n partners, giving the following bounds for the worst-case UPOP: